ShubhangiDabral13/Neural_Network_To_Recognize_Handwiritten_Digits/using_neural_nets_to recognize_handwritten_digits/README.md

 gradient of the function at the current point.
 In deep learning neural networks are trained by defining a loss function and optimizing the parameters of the network to obtain the minimum of the function. the optimization is dne using the gradient descent algorithm which operates in these two steps:
-..1.Compute the slope (gradient) that is first order derivative of the function at the current point ..1.Move in the opposite direction of the slope increase from the current point by the computed amount
+1. Compute the slope (gradient) that is first order derivative of the function at the current point

+2. Move in the opposite direction of the slope increase from the current point by the computed amount
 <!---image of equation of gradient decent-->
 #### Stochastic Gradient Descent
 In this method one training sample (example) is passed through the neural network at a time and the parameters (weights) of each layer are